 Swimmers can be spotted as early as April and as late late as October.
 The sea however, warms up in May when weather is more stable than in April.
 In June some beaches start their service and renting umbrellas and sunbeds.
 But most beaches around Pizzo are public and you bring your own stuff.

 HOW TO MOVE AROUND:

 Pizzo's oldest part of town is located on the 'pizzu', the rock.
 In its small picturesque alleys you do not need a car - actually it is even better to not move your car.
-While in Pizo, all can be reached by walking!
+While you stay in Pizzo centro storico, all can be reached by walking!
 Or use one of the cute Ape-taxis to zoom around.

 The residence is peacefully located in the oldest part of the town center, high above the sea, and despite its serene location you can easily reach within a few minutes walk the main piazza with all you might need during your stay: many gelaterie, bars and cafes, restaurants, pizzerie, a local cheese & milk shop (in summer open from 7:30 until midnight, sells also panini), a fruttivendolo (sells fruits, vegetables and even wine), a pescivendolo (sells the catch of the day), 'super'markets, a deli shop, a pasticceria, the post office, a growing number of local art & craft studios, a pharmacy, newspaper tabacco stands, fashion boutiques, souvenir shops, hair dressers and barbiere, jeweler and goft shop, flower shop, a few churches and of course - the beach!